 SC Equality consists of two organizations, South Carolina Equality, Inc., a 501(c)3 charitable and educational organization, and South Carolina Equality Coalition, Inc., a 501 (c)4 political organization focused on advocacy and legislation, were chartered.
 While originally organized as a coalition of GLBT and progressive organizations, both the (c)3 and (c)4 organizations of South Carolina Equality now provide leadership as independent educational and political advocacy organizations, respectively, working for GLBT inclusive policies at the local and state levels.

-If you know of a resource that we're missing on this list, please contact our education chair to have the list updated.
+If you know of a resource that we're missing on this list, please contact firstname.lastname@example.org to have the list updated.